Avatarioai/avatario-python-sdk/README.md

-SDK to be used along with agents that run on python
+Avatario SDK to be used along with agents that run on python